GreptimeTeam/dashboard/docker/README.md

 Environment variables are required for running this image:

-- `GREPTIMEDB_HTTP_HOST` specify greptimedb host
+- `GREPTIMEDB_HTTP_HOST` specifies greptimedb host
-- `GREPTIMEDB_HTTP_PORT` specify greptimedb http service port
+- `GREPTIMEDB_HTTP_PORT` specifies greptimedb http service port
-- `NGINX_PORT` specify which port the dashboard nginx listen to
+- `NGINX_PORT` specifies which port the dashboard nginx listens to

-Below is an example using host network (not on M1 chip Mac), so make sure your greptimedb is running on your host machine.
+Below is an example using host network (on Linux), so make sure your greptimedb is running on your host machine.

 ```
 docker run --rm --name greptimedb-dashboard \